 A number of honors and awards are available to Political Science and International Relations majors.
 We encourage you to speak to your professors about them!
 Below you'll find information about completing honors theses, induction into honors societies, and more.

 Political Science Honors Society - Pi Sigma Alpha

 Pi Sigma Alpha is the honorary society for Political Science majors, it is a national organization.
-Admittance to Pi Sigma Alpha requires an overall GPA of at least 3.2 and a GPA in Political Science of at least 3.0, completion of at least 12 credits in Political Science and one 300-level course.
-Additionally, students must receive the support of at least 3 faculty members.
-A point for students to note is that they must become acquainted with several faculty members.
-Faculty are frequently surprised by the fact that some students are only known by a few (sometimes one!) faculty members.
+Admittance to Pi Sigma Alpha requires an overall GPA of at least 3.2 and a GPA in Political Science of at least 3.5, completion of at least 12 credits in Political Science and one 300-level course.

 Sigma Iota Rho is the national honorary society for international relations students.
 In order to qualify for undergraduate membership, students must meet the following criteria:

 - Have completed coursework in international studies including courses in relevant subject areas of anthropology, economics, foreign languages, geography, history, political science and other related disciplines;

 - Have attained a junior standing and completed at least twenty-one (21) hours of coursework toward the International Relations major or minor, including at least two courses at the 300 level;

 - Have attained a cumulative grade point average of 3.2 or higher in all courses, and a grade point average of at least 3.5 in international relations courses;

 - Must maintain full-time status of at least twelve (12) hours to be a voting member and hold an office.